ideAxel/Deep-Learning-Volatility/README.md

 # In this repo you will find :
 ****
 The main file:
-**

 * File: main.ipynb
 * Execute the entire program using this Python script

 The C++ File:
-**

 * File: cppNeuralNet.cpp
 * Includes the hardcoded Neural Net and its gradient

 Compilation Output:
-**

 * Output File: cppNeuralNet.cp311-win_amd64.pyd
 * Facilitates easy code utilization without the need for C++ code compilation.

 Configuration File:
-**

 * File: setup.py
 * Used for C++ compilation if required.

--The main file :
-    * main.ipynb
-    * You can exectue the entire programe with this python file.

--The c++ file :
-    * cppNeuralNet.cpp
-    * with the hardcoding of the Neural Net and the gradient

--The compilation output :
-    *  cppNeuralNet.cp311-win_amd64.pyd
-    *  to use the code easily So you don't need to compile the c++ code

--The config file :
-    *  setup.py
-    *  for the c++ compilation if needed

 # The youtube video :
 ajouter le lien de la vidéo